nevdelap/ned/README.md

                         skip directories matching GLOB
     -u, --ignore-non-utf8
-                        quietly ignore files that cannot be parsed as UTF-8 (or ASCII). this requires reading the file. the --exclude option should be preferred
+                        quietly ignore files that cannot be parsed as UTF-8 (or ASCII). because this requires reading the file the --exclude option should be preferred
     -a, --all           do not ignore entries starting with .
     -c, --colors        show filenames and matches in color